Designed

 Join the Community

-Often described as a collagiste, Nicolas Baier uses digital imaging technologies to compose photographic images inspired by the places where he lives, and the places his life passed through.
-His work can be found in public and private collections worldwide, including those of the Art Gallery of Ontario, the National Gallery of Canada, and the Harvard Business School’s Schwartz Collection.
+Often described as a collagist, Montreal artist Nicolas Baier uses digital imaging to create photographic works inspired by the places he has lived and experienced.
+His work is held in major public and private collections worldwide, including the Art Gallery of Ontario, the National Gallery of Canada, and the Harvard Business School’s Schwartz Collection.

 More specifically the depicted networks describe branches of ivy, the shape of a super cluster of galaxies and the human neuronal network, expressed through a progressive multiplication of metaphorical references.
 The reticular system will transform into a galactic super cluster, dendrites, the vectors describing the planes of a crystal, and the easily recognized organic growth of vines or ivy.
 These networks will be engraved, through very precise lines that will be engraved into the aluminum panels which form the skin of the building.